 Charter schools, as public schools, are funded at taxpayer expense – mostly in the form of tuition payments from school districts.
 Explore the questions below to learn more about how charter school funding is unfair and results in significant negative impacts on school district and state budgets.

 While it is true that the families of children who attend charter schools do not pay any tuition directly to the charter school, students attend charter schools at public expense.
 School districts are required by law to make a tuition payment to a charter school for every student residing in the school district who enrolls in the charter school.
 This includes students who enroll in a charter school and were previously home-schooled or attended a nonpublic school, even if the students were never enrolled in the school district.

-In 2017-18, total charter school tuition payments (cyber and brick-and-mortar) were more than $1.8 billion.
-To put that into perspective, that would pay the average salary of 27,000 teachers and is more than 2.7 times what school districts spent on providing students with career and technical education programs. $519 million of that total was tuition to cyber charter schools, which is $42 million more than what school districts spent on all student activities such as athletics and extracurriculars.
+In 2021-22, total charter school tuition payments (cyber and brick-and-mortar) were more than $2.6 billion.
+To put that into perspective, that would pay the average salary of nearly 36,800 teachers and is 3.8 times what school districts spent on providing students with career and technical education programs.
+More than $1 billion of that total was tuition to cyber charter schools, which is $546 million more than what school districts spent on all student activities such as athletics and extracurriculars.

 On its face, it would seem that school districts could reduce their costs when students transfer to charter schools, but that is not the case for several reasons.

 First, charter schools not only attract students from school district schools, but also from private schools and home-school programs.
 This results in school districts absorbing entirely new educational costs.